-As of November 30, 2016, the Trust was comprised of 26 active portfolios managed by unaffiliated investment advisers.
-The term "Fund Complex" applies only to the Funds.
-The Funds do not hold themselves out as related to any other series within the Trust for investment purposes, nor do they share the same investment adviser with any other series.
+As of November 30, 2023, the Trust was comprised of 24 active portfolios managed by unaffiliated investment advisers.
+The term "Fund Complex" applies only to the Funds and not to any other series of the Trust.
+Each Fund does not hold itself out as related to any other series within the Trust for investment purposes, nor do they share the same investment adviser with any other series not included in the Fund Complex.